 - A signed corporate deferment contract

 - A tuition reimbursement verification document from your employer

-Submit your completed document packet by mail, a scanned copy by e-mail or fax.
+Submit your completed document packet by mail, email, or fax.
 Both documents must be submitted together as one packet in order for your corporate deferment to be considered complete; submitting separately will result in a delay of processing or not being processed at all.
 Please note your signature is required for your contract to be valid.
 Deferment contracts received without an employment benefit verification document WILL NOT be accepted.
-Copies of company policy are not accepted as employer verification.
 Your employer verification will need to be in writing, naming you, your eligibility, and the dates for which you are applying for the deferment.
-You will only need to submit one contract to be covered for the entire academic year; fall, spring and summer semesters.
+A copy of the company policy will not suffice as proof that a student will receive reimbursement.
+You will only need to submit one contract to be covered for the entire academic year (Fall, Spring, and Summer semesters).